-Wildlife recovery is prioritised
+Wildlife recovery to be prioritised

 Shockingly, 1 in 6 species in the UK is now at risk of extinction.
 In Kent, 1 in 10 species is threatened.
 Immense pressure from decades of pollution and habitat loss compounded by climate change has driven wildlife into catastrophic decline.